 Pumpkin Spice Glaze:

-- In a small bowl whisk together the powdered sugar, pumpkin spice syrup, and milk, until the sugar dissolves completely.
+- In a small bowl whisk together the powdered sugar, pumpkin spice syrup or mix, and 1 Tablespoon of milk, until the sugar dissolves completely.
 Add more powdered sugar if too thin or more milk if too thick.

 - Place the cookies on a cooling rack with the baking sheet underneath to catch the excess glaze.
 Spoon glaze over cookies in a back and forth motion.
 Let dry for about 30-minutes.

 - The glaze for these cookies is not a hard-set glaze so if transporting leave the cookies in a single layer (don’t stack them)

 - Pumpkin spice mixture can be stored in a glass jar and stays fresh about 3 months